 - (a) Position reclassification becomes necessary when a significant change takes place in the scope of the position. - (b) The County shall review the Classification Plan periodically to ascertain whether or not it corresponds with existing conditions in the County service, and to make any revisions, where necessary. - (i) Department heads or their designees are encouraged to review position descriptions during annual performance appraisals and to inform the Human Resources Director of any revisions necessary in the position description, noting if there is a significant change in the nature or scope of the work performed in the job classification.
 The Human Resources Director is responsible for assisting the Department Head to make revisions.
 The County Administrator will approve position description revisions if the revisions will result in a lower grade level.
-County Board approval is required when positions are reclassified to higher grade levels. - (c) Consideration for job classifications that experience significant change will be handled on a case-by-case basis with the department head notifying the Human Resources Director of the changes and reasons for the changes. - (d) The County Administrator shall determine whether a position description substantially matches an existing classification.
+County Board approval is required when positions are reclassified to higher grade levels.

+- (c) Consideration for job classifications that experience significant change will be handled on a case-by-case basis with the department head notifying the Human Resources Director of the changes and reasons for the changes. - (d) The County Administrator or designee shall determine whether a position description substantially matches an existing classification.
 Position descriptions that do not substantially match an existing classification will be forwarded to the consultant or other authority responsible for evaluating positions in accordance with the County's classification plan.
 The evaluation shall include an objective methodology to evaluate the jobs, the assignment of points and pay grades accordingly, the documentation to support the decision, and notification to the Human Resources Director of the decisions.
 The Human Resources Director shall notify the affected employee(s) and department head of the result of the evaluation, the effective dates of any change in pay grade, and actual salary. - (e) A FLSA non-exempt employee whose job classification is upgraded, within the DBM classification system, will be placed in the new pay range that results in at least a \$0.75 per hour increase.
-A FLSA exempt employee whose job classification is upgraded, within the DBM classification system, will be placed in the new pay range that results in at least a \$1,560.00/year increase (pro-rated if reclassification occurs mid-year).
+A FLSA exempt employee whose job classification is upgraded, within the DBM classification system, will be placed in the new pay range that results in at least a \$1,560.00/year increase (pro-rated if reclassification occurs mid-year). - (f) If a position is evaluated at a lower pay grade, within the DBM classification system, the employee will be placed on their current step in the new lower grade, and the employee's salary shall be frozen until such time when their grade and step placement exceeds their current pay rate. - (g) Pay adjustments due to position reclassification will be applied prospectively, not retroactively.
+The effective date of any pay adjustment shall be January 1st or the first day of the first pay period following Board approval of the classification change.
+Agreement with the exclusive representative will be sought prior to Board action when necessary and changes must comply with the provisions of the union contract.